folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 ## Metadata describing the module

+Each Stripes module is described by metadata -- some of it affecting how it functions, some merely descriptive.
+For a Patrons module, the metadata might look like this:

 ```
 {
   'name': 'Patrons',      // Human-readable caption used for menus, etc.
   'type': 'fullpage',     // As opposed to "menubar", “popup”, etc.
   'route': '/patrons',    // The module runs when a URL ending with this path is used
   'component': 'Patrons'  // Name of the top-level component loaded for the specified route
 }
 ```

-This is aggregated by stripes-loader much in the way of our present system, and handled asynchronously so that its code is split and only sent to the browser upon visiting that route.
+The metadata of the various modules making up a Stripes application is aggregated by stripes-loader.
+(Code-loading is handled asynchronously so that a module's code is sent to the browser sent when visiting a route that uses it.)

 XXX Describe how local state is owned by the module, and different components access it in different CRUDdy capacities, as React’s own